-Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).
+Terminal master's degree: a master's degree that is considered the highest degree in a field: example, M. Arch (in architecture) and MFA (master of fine arts in art or theater).

-1 Full-Time Part-Time Total 1 a) Total number of instructional faculty 300 47 347 1 b) Total number who are members of minority groups 73 9 82 1 c) Total number who are women 186 35 221 1 d) Total number who are men 114 12 126 1 e) Total number who are nonresident aliens (international) 10 3 13 f) Total number with doctorate, or other terminal degree 1 · 278 35 313 g) Total number whose highest degree is a master's but not a terminal 1 master's 21 10 31 1 h) Total number whose highest degree is a bachelor's 1 2 3 ۱۱ Total number whose highest degree is unknown or other (Note: Items 1 1) f, g, h, and i must sum up to item a.) i١ Total number in stand-alone graduate/ professional programs in which 1 J ) faculty teach virtually only graduate-level students
+-1.
+Full-Time Part-Time Total А Total number of instructional faculty 303 38 341 В Total number who are members of minority groups 86 7 93 С Total number who are women 186 28 214 D Total number who are men 117 10 127 Е Total number who are nonresident aliens (international) 6 2 8 F Total number with doctorate, or other terminal degree 284 32 316 G Total number whose highest degree is a master's but not a terminal master's 18 6 25 Н Total number whose highest degree is a bachelor's 1 0 1 I Total number whose highest degree is unknown or other (Note: Items f , g , h , and i must sum up to item a .)
+0 0 0 J Total number in stand-alone graduate/professional programs in which faculty teach virtually only graduate-level students 0 0 0

-I2 Student to Faculty Ratio
+I-2.
+Student to Faculty Ratio

-Report the Fall 2018 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
-In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate-level students.
-Do not count undergraduate or graduate student teaching assistants as faculty.
+Report the Fall 2020 ratio of full-time equivalent students (full-time plus 1/3 part time) to full-time equivalent instructional faculty (full time plus 1/3 part time).
+In the ratio calculations, exclude both faculty and students in stand-alone graduate or professional programs such as medicine, law, veterinary, dentistry, social work, business, or public health in which faculty teach virtually only graduate level students.

+• Do not count undergraduate or graduate student teaching assistants as faculty.

-12 Fall 2016 Student to Faculty ratio 8 to 1 (based on 2439 students - · and 316 faculty).
+Fall 2020 Student to Faculty ratio 7 to 1 (based on 2252 students and 316 faculty).

+I-3.
 Undergraduate Class Size

-In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2018 term.
+In the table below, please use the following definitions to report information about the size of classes and class sections offered in the Fall 2020 term.